 What Will I Learn

-Graduates of SJVC’s Respiratory Therapy Bachelor of Science Degree program will be able to:
+Graduates of SJVC’s Respiratory Therapist Bachelor’s Degree program will be able to:

 - Perform a variety of duties related to the respiratory therapy profession including describing professional behavior, monitoring the quality of respiratory care outcomes, and listing changes in technology.